 Ask anyone in the beer industry about Charlie Papazian, and prepare for an earful of praise.
-To wit: The founders of three of the most trailblazing craft brew companies—Sam Adams, Dogfish Head and Sierra Nevada—all credit Papazian and his book as a major influence.
+To wit: The founders of three of the most trailblazing craft brew companies—Sam Adams, Dogfish Head and Sierra Nevada—all credit Papazian and his book, The Complete Joy of Homebrewing, as a major influence.
 We sit down with the author and tap into his role as the king of homebrewing.

 Why did you begin homebrewing?